Sergey Kovalev: Early career

 Kovalev started his career with a first-round KO of Daniel Chavez at Greensboro Coliseum in Greensboro, North Carolina.

 In July 2011, Kovalev won his first North American Boxing Association belt in a 10-round fight with Douglas Otieno from Kenya.
-His next bout against Grover Young was controversial: during the second round, Kovalev threw a left hook that the judges declared an illegal blow to the back of the head.
+His next bout against Grover Young was controversial: during the second round, Kovalev threw a left hook that the referee declared an illegal blow to the back of the head.
 Due to Young's inability to continue, the fight was declared a technical draw.

 In his 2011 fight against Roman Simakov of Russia, Kovalev knocked down his opponent in the sixth round.
 The fight was stopped and Kovalev was awarded a TKO victory.
 Simakov was taken to the hospital, where he lapsed into a coma and died three days later.

 In 2012, John David Jackson became Kovalev's trainer.
 Kovalev met Darnell Boone in the ring for the second time and knocked him out in the second round; the win led him to be signed on to Main Events boxing.

 On 19 January 2013, Kovalev faced the former World Boxing Association (WBA) light-heavyweight champion Gabriel Campillo.
 Kovalev took advantage of Campillo's faltering defense and knocked him down with a left hook, one of three knockdowns in the round.